 In all of the above, we have used mid-point values for the excess mortality estimates.
 In the below visualization, we expand the analysis to include the 95% confidence interval and show the evolution over time by income group.

-In the chart above, we show how the 7-day averaged gap between excess and covid mortality rates has evolved over time, by income group and at 95% confidence.
+In the chart above, we show how the 7-day averaged difference between excess and covid rates has evolved over time, by income group and at 95% confidence.
 The largest fluctuations have happened in LMICs, which is driven mostly by the crisis in India May 2021.
 The band of uncertainty that reflects the 95% CI is however also especially large for LMICs.
 The same goes for LICs.

 Excess mortality thus accounts for “general equilibrium” effects that produce lower mortality as may be the case due to, e.g., the beneficial effects of distancing policies on other infectious diseases.
 By the same token, indirect mortality may rise if other diseases are undermanaged or even left unmanaged as medical resources are reprioritized towards COVID.
 In addition, excess mortality corrects to some extent for the effects of inequality of data quality, such as in the case where COVID deaths are incorrectly attributed to COVID.

 Having said this, excess mortality estimates remain estimates.
 For one, they cannot be inferred directly and need to be derived by articulating a counterfactual for baseline “expected” mortality, which can go wrong in different ways.
 Second, for many countries it is not possible to derive excess mortality as all-cause mortality data is missing or not regularly available.
-The model of The Economist fills such data gaps on the basis of predictors that have worked elsewhere, but it suffices that such estimates are subject to uncertainty that may be especially large in the more data-poor environments.
+The model of The Economist fills such data discrepancies on the basis of predictors that have worked elsewhere, but it suffices that such estimates are subject to uncertainty that may be especially large in the more data-poor environments.
 Third, the estimates rely on high-quality inputs on covid deaths, which in many countries are themselves estimates subject to a large degree of uncertainty.
 Fourth, there is model uncertainty as patterns in certain countries cannot be readily extrapolated to others due to potential biases.

 These last two points are well recognized by The Economist, which noted here that: